firefly-iii/docs/docs/docs/how-to/firefly-iii/installation/self-managed.md

 ### Firefly III configuration

-In the `firefly-iii` directory you will find a `.env.example` file.
+In the directory where you just unzipped Firefly III you will find a `.env.example` file.
 Rename or copy it to `.env`.

-Then, open this file using your favorite editor.
+Open this file using your favorite editor.
 There are instructions what to do in this file.

 Make sure you configure at least the database.
 For SQLite, you can drop all the configuration except `DB_CONNECTION=sqlite`.